metaborg/metaborg-gradle/README.md

 The `org.metaborg:catalog` artifact provides recommended versions for dependencies, and should be used in projects that are part of Spoofax.

 The `org.metaborg:platform` artifact enforces particular versions for Spoofax dependencies, and should be used by consumers of Spoofax libraries.

+For special use cases, the `org.metaborg:platform-latest` and `org.metaborg:platform-snapshot` artifacts provide any latest releases and snapshots of Spoofax dependencies, respectively.
+These may not have been tested together.
+Therefore, it is recommended to use a particular release of `org.metaborg:platform` in production instead.

 ## License